 Not all reasons for feeling unhappy at work are financially quantifiable.
 In that case, the source of your job dissatisfaction can be harder to pinpoint.

-Once you write all this down, you should have a clearer understanding of what’s making you unhappy in your job.
+Once you write all this down, you should have a clearer understanding of what’s making you so unhappy in your job.

 Maybe you enjoy being part of the office environment you work in but the job leaves you feeling unchallenged?
 Or perhaps you love the job you do but the environment you work in has a toxic atmosphere?